yycunc/MUNIn/README.md

 In this example, we use the TAD in chromosome 1 from 50875000 bp to 51725000 bp (denoted as "TAD_50875000_51725000") from two cell lines, GM12878 and IMR90, at 10 KB resolution (Rao et al. Nature, 2016).

 ### Calculate expected contact frequency using Fit-Hi-C
-For each sample, we start from HiC contact matrix, and calculate expected contact frequency using a modified version of Fit-Hi-C, which can be downloaded from here.
+For each sample, we start from HiC contact matrix, and calculate expected contact frequency using a modified version of Fit-Hi-C (Kaul et al., 2020 and Ay et al., 2014) , which can be downloaded [here](https://github.com/ay-lab/fithic).
 The command interface of our utility software is exactly the same as Fit-Hi-C. Please refer to Fit-Hi-C for more details at https://noble.gs.washington.edu/proj/fit-hi-c/.

 ### Call peaks for each sample separately
 We first perform peak calling in each sample separately using ***H-HMRF*** method.
-To conduct peak calling, users need to prepare HiC data file for HiC_HMRF_Bayes_Files to load, which is a text file with 5 columns, separated by the table delimiter, respectively as sample index, middle point of fragment 1, middle point of fragment 2, observed frequency and expected frequency and p-value estimated by Fit-Hi-C.
+To conduct peak calling, users need to prepare HiC data file for HiC_HMRF_Bayes_Files to load using outputs from Fit-Hi-C, which is a text file with five columns.
+The five columns in order are: middle position of fragment 1, middle position of fragment 2, observed contact frequency, expected contact frequency, and p-value.
+The last two come from estimates from Fit-Hi-C. Shown below is an example input file with 10kb resolution where we extract information from a Fit-Hi-C output file GM12878_chr1_10kb.spline_pass2.significances.txt.gz and focus on chr1:50875000-51725000.

 ```
 zcat Fithic_output/GM12878_chr1_10kb.spline_pass2.significances.txt.gz | awk '$2>=50875000 && $2<=51725000 && $4>=50875000 && $4<=51725000 && $4<$2' | awk '{print "0\t"$4"\t"$2"\t"$5"\t"$8"\t"$6}' | sort -nk 2 >GM12878_1_50875000_51725000.txt
 ```

-Here are the first several lines of GM12878_1_50875000_51725000.txt
+Here are the first several lines of the example input file GM12878_1_50875000_51725000.txt

 ```
 50875000        50885000        820     511.407636      2.803035e-36